Cnw695/SQL-Challenge/README.md

 #### Data Analysis

-* Conduct a series of inquiries within database i.e:
+* Conduct a series of inquiries within database(s)